17 Cool Tourist Attractions to Visit in Calgary On Your Western Canada Trip

 WinSport Canada Olympic Park

-Besides hosting Canada’s Sports Hall of Fame, WinSport offers locals & visitors a chance to sharpen their skills.
-There’s a small winter ski hill here that opens as early as mid-November.
+Besides hosting Canada’s Sports Hall of Fame, WinSport offers locals and visitors a chance to sharpen their skills.
+There’s a small winter ski hill here that, according to locals we asked, opens as early as mid-November.
 It’s the perfect place to perfect your technique.

 Loosen up with some pro lessons before hitting more challenging slopes elsewhere.
-After all, many of Canada’s best ski resorts are nearby in Alberta and Western Canada!
+After all, many of Canada’s best ski resorts are nearby in Alberta and slightly further afoot in Western Canada!

 If you happen to visit Calgary in summer, test your will on WinSport’s adrenaline-pumping zipline.
 Starting 90 metres up from the Ski Jump Tower, the zipline zooms you up to 140 km/hour to your final destination.
 It’s the fastest zipline of its kind in North America!

 In the summer, the WinSport also hosts an 18-hole mini-golf course.
-There are also over 25 kilometres of mountain biking trails for a little outdoor fun.
+Or, even more exciting, hop on the over 25 kilometres of mountain biking trails for a little outdoor fun.

 Stephen Avenue

-One of the most iconic streets in downtown Calgary, the Canadian heritage site of Stephen Avenue is among the best places to go in Calgary.
-It’s the perfect place for travellers to shop and eat to their heart’s content in Calgary.
+One of the most iconic streets in downtown Calgary, the Canadian heritage site of Stephen Avenue is among our favorite places to go in Calgary.
+We think it’s the perfect place for travellers to shop and eat to their heart’s content in Calgary.

 Downtown

-Done admiring all the historic buildings, browsing the modern shops & taste-testing eateries?
-Stroll along the Stephen Avenue Walk, and keep your eyes peeled for eclectic street art & street performances.
+Done admiring all the historic buildings, browsing the modern shops, and taste-testing eateries?
+Stroll along the Stephen Avenue Walk, and keep your eyes peeled for eclectic street art and street performances.

 Telus SPARK Science Centre

 Looking for one of the best family-friendly activities in Calgary?
-Pop over to the new TELUS Spark Science Centre.
+We’d suggest hopping over to the TELUS Spark Science Centre.
 This innovative science & technology museum features over 200 interactive exhibits.
 They’re a boatload of fun for kids & adults alike!

 TELUS Spark Science Centre

-There’s a ton of interesting and popular galleries at TELUS Spark Science Centre.
+We found a ton of interesting and popular galleries at TELUS Spark Science Centre.
 Explore the inner workings of various animals (even humans!) at the temporary Body World: Animal Inside Out exhibition.
-Unleash your creativity at Creative Kids Museum.
+Unleash your little ones’ creativity at Creative Kids Museum.
 Or enjoy a walk around the year-round outdoor Brainasium park.

 TELUS Spark also hosts the largest dome theatre in Western Canada.
 You can enjoy interesting animal documentaries like Great Bear Rainforest.
 Or get your astronomy fix with live planetarium shows.